The Havanese, a Dog Without a Care in the World

 While there are always exceptions to the rule, this breed enjoys the company of other four legged creatures and having two will assure that they keep each other company and active at the same time.

-For hundreds of centuries, Havanese has adored the laps of the wealthy and famous.
+For hundreds of centuries, this breed of dog has adored the laps of the wealthy and famous.

 This is an ancient breed whose origins can be traced to the Mediterranean as far back as the first century A.D.